 A key inspiration for making my own instruments came from Hal Rammel, who began teaching instrument invention workshops at the Experimental Sound Studio in 1990.
 I had also seen and heard Nicolas Collins and Elliott Sharp perform on invented instruments of varying complexity, in concerts co-sponsored by ESS and Randolph Street Gallery in the late-80s.
 And prior to that I attended percussion recitals as an art student at Northern Illinois University, where it wasn't unusual to see musicians playing hubcaps, bowls, and other everyday non-musical items.

-Prior the invention of the Springboard I had been using drums, analog synthesizer, reel-to-reel tapes, prepared bass guitar, MIDI controlled samplers, drum machine, computer sequencing, turntables, 4-track cassette recorder, and environmental (or concrete) sounds as my instruments and/or materials.
+Prior the invention of the Springboard I had been using drums, an analog synthesizer, a 4-track cassette recorder, reel-to-reel tapes, prepared bass guitar, MIDI controlled samplers, drum machine, computer sequencing, turntables, and environmental (or concrete) sounds as my instruments and/or materials.
 In the studio I would connect these devices in somewhat complex routing schemes to create recorded pieces.
-In that environment my studio was an instrument itself.
+In that environment I was able to use my studio as an instrument itself.
 I still use some of these devices and techniques in my teaching as well as performances and studio compositions.

 Back to page 1